 You will be able to go through villages as you wish away the sunlight.

 The best hostel in Da Nang is Memory Hostel.
-Here is our full review of Memory Hostel in Da Nang.
+In a nutshell, the best hostels in Da Nang are:

 It is a favorite destination for all those visitors who love diving in the sea.
 If you are familiar with scuba diving you can apply for a certification and take a plunge into the sea.

 However, if you are not a fun, you can dine and wine in the beautiful resorts found bedside the sea which adds value to your visit.